Johnson County Mental Health

 Sergeant Stewart Brought leads the crisis action team.
 He is Crisis Intervention Team-certified, a member of the Department’s peer support team, and the handler for Haven, the team’s professional therapy K9.

-Brought has more than 15 years of law enforcement experience in Overland Park, Kansas City, Mo., and Aurora, Co.
+Sgt.
+Brought began his law enforcement career in 2007.
+His experience as an officer includes Overland Park, Kansas City, Mo., and Aurora, Co.

 Officer Deion Coleman is a member of the crisis action team.
 He is Crisis Intervention Team-certified and served as a patrol officer in the department prior to joining OPCAT.